gafonsouDeV/LearningGo/goError/error.md

 ## panic and recover

 ``panic()`` stops execution and unwinds stack, ``recover()`` catches panics in deferred functions.
 Use sparingly for unrecoverable errors.
-While Go emphasizes explicit error, panic/recover serve as safety net for exceptional situations
+While Go emphasizes explicit error, panic/recover serve as safety net for exceptional situations.